Division of Criminal Justice Services

 The Missing Persons Clearinghouse annually coordinates New York State's contest to select the state's entry in the National Missing Children's Day Poster Contest, which is sponsored by the federal Department of Justice.

+“Information for this year’s contest will be updated this Fall.”
 Please email missingpersons@dcjs.ny.gov for more information about the contest and deadlines.

-Contest Rules, Judging Criteria and More Consent Form Application
+Contest Rules, Judging Criteria and More Application Consent Form